Igwevictor1/alx-low_level_programming/0x03-debugging/README.md

-This project is about debugging error codes
+This is the file for hmmn, i dunno jare!